Layher

 Layher Holding GmbH & Co.
 KG is a globally leading German manufacturer of scaffolding, protective and event systems and ladders.
-The company operates two production facilities in Germany.
+The company operates three production facilities in Germany.
 The headquarters in Güglingen-Eibensbach produces steel scaffolding components, while the second plant in neighbouring Güglingen makes aluminium and wooden components.
+The newly completed third plant, the largest, also produces steel scaffolding components.

 History

 The timber merchant Wilhelm Layher established the company in 1945 to make agricultural implements and ladders out of wood.
 As the German economy recovered, he identified the need for construction scaffolding, and by 1948 was already specializing in the production of ladder scaffolding.
 His daughter, Ruth Langer, and his two sons, Eberhard and Ulrich Layher, also worked in the company and successfully continued the business after the death of the founder in 1962.
 Under their management, Layher evolved into the biggest manufacturer of system scaffolding: with SpeedyScaf in 1965 and Allround Scaffolding in 1974, not only were the systems which are still standard today marketed, but also – starting in 1970 – the first steps towards internationalization were taken, with subsidiaries in the Netherlands, France and Switzerland.

 In 1987, Eberhard Layher decided to retire for age and health reasons, selling his share to his brother and sister.
 Still 100 percent family-owned today, Layher now has subsidiaries in around 40 countries and partner companies all over the world.
 In Germany, operative business is handled by Wilhelm Layher GmbH & Co KG, managed by Wolf Christian Behrbohm and Stefan Stöcklein.
 The company has 30 service centres all over Germany, but does not itself offer any scaffolding construction services: instead it acts only as the manufacturer and supplier for customers from scaffolding, crafts, construction, industry and the events business.
 Its associate company – Layher Bautechnik GmbH based in Ulm – sells not only Layher scaffolding systems, but also construction equipment, construction machinery and warehouse equipment.
 Its managing director is Tobias Kächler.